 I provide a deep dive into how this impacts overall ratings in my eBook The Ratings Game.

-So, in a year where most of the audience is ready to turn the page and look forward to better times, it seems like a great opportunity to switch to all Christmas.
-And if you are going to do it, maybe you should do it sooner than later.
+On the surface, it seems like a great idea to switch to an all-Christmas format.
+And maybe you should do it sooner than later.

 Or maybe not.
 As in most things, there are many factors to take into consideration.

 This remains one of radio’s most enduring and profitable gimmicks, according to New York Times reporter Ben Sisario.